M

 Session 2: From Hate to Hope

-This session is offered in partnership with the BC Human Rights Commissioner
+This session was offered in partnership with the BC Human Rights Commissioner

 A logo with sun, water, land in watercolour.
 Text reads